 90-degree swiveling earcups for optimum convenience and comfort

 - 40 millimeter drivers with rare earth magnets and copper clad aluminum wire voice coils

 - Circumaural design contours around the ears for excellent sound isolation in loud environments

-- 90 degree swiveling earcups for easy, one ear monitoring
+- 90 degrees swiveling earcups for easy, 1 ear monitoring

 - Professional-grade ear pad and headband material delivers more durability and comfort

 Next up is a pair that’s managed to stay consistently one of the best studio headphones out there, since their release in 2003.
 The Sennheiser HD 280 Pro is a closed round the ear model to give you the best possible sound isolation.
 Durable and professional, they’re designed with musicians and DJs in mind thanks to an ear cup swivel feature and is fully collapsible, perfect for going to gig to gig or for those who prefer to monitor with one ear.